dskinnion/Gov1347_Blog/posts/10_Blog_Post_Reflection.md

 ![2020 State Preds](../figures/R_state_ec_map.png)

 However, some of these races were predicted to be extremely close, so I instead decided to color in the map by breaking down certainty.
-Those breaks were Solid (predicted to win by >10%), Lean (predicted to win b y >5%), and Toss-Up (within 5%).
+Those breaks were Solid (predicted to win by >10%), Lean (predicted to win by >5%), and Toss-Up (within 5%).
 This break-down produced the following map:

 ![2020 State Preds With Break-Down](../figures/Final_R_state_map.png)